Das Trader Review

 The news feed can be activated through third-party subscriptions or brokerage platform.
 This platform if more tailored to technical and chart-based trading and relatively light on fundamental analysis tools.

 The scanner can be customized for specific filtered candidates.
-The settings are limited.
-The built-in scans are very useful.
+The settings are limited but the built-in scans are very useful.
 I like to run the High Low Hit List during the day to find stocks making fresh moves on the day to ensure that volume and momentum are still present.
+It’s still valuable to have a standalone scanner like EquityFeed or Trade Ideas, but the built-in scans are still useful.

 Watch Lists and Alerts